Marcelh1983/rx-basic-store/packages/rx-basic-store/README.md

 - ```setState```: set the entire new state.
 - ```patchState```: set only the changed properties of the state, these will be merged with the current state.
 - ```dataApi```: the data api that is passed.
 Can be casted to the used implementation.
+- ```storeAction``: default: true, if a specific action should not be logged it can be overridden by setting this property to false
+- ```storeState``: default: true, if a specific action should not result in a stored state it can be overridden by setting this property to false

 dataApi: Optionally you can pass a dataApi implementation to automatically store the state.
 Examples can be found [here](https://github.com/Marcelh1983/rx-basic-store/tree/main/packages/example/src/app/api-examples).
 -  ```syncOptions```